alexishevia/.dotfiles/README.md

 # dotfiles
 scripts to configure my dev environment

-These scripts should allow me to reconstruct my entire development environment on a blank Ubuntu 18.04 (Bionic Beaver) machine.
+These scripts should allow me to reconstruct my entire development environment on a blank Ubuntu 19.10 (Disco Dingo) machine.

 ## Usage
 ```sh